Full question:

 Answer:

-It may not have been advisable, but generally, there is nothing illegal about a company revealing the contents of a letter from a member of the public to another.
-A letter written to a company by a citizen is not classified as confidential, without other factors, such as a confidentiality agreement, involved.
+While it may not have been advisable, there is generally nothing illegal about a company sharing a letter from a member of the public with another party.
+A letter written to a company by a citizen is not considered confidential unless there are specific factors, such as a confidentiality agreement, involved.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.